Jire Khursani

-Jire Khursani (जिरे खुर्सानी; Translation: Hot Chillies) was a popular Nepali sitcom that aired every Wednesday at 9pm NPT on Nepal Television.
+Jire Khursani (जिरे खुर्सानी; Translation: Tiny hot Chillies) was a popular Nepali sitcom that aired every Wednesday at 9pm NPT on Nepal Television.
 It was one of the most viewed television programs in Nepal.
 It was produced by Media Hub Pvt.
 Ltd. Exclusive copyrights of Jire Khursani for international and web broadcasting are held by Ram Saraswoti (RamSar) Media Pvt.
 Ltd.

 Beginning

 The series started in 2003 and ended in 2015 after 12 years of continuous broadcast.
 It has already restarted again.
 It was produced and directed by Jeetu Nepal and Shivahari Paudel who were the main actors in the show as well.